Skip to main content

 Preliminary Settings

-Before proceeding, please refer to the information provided on the following pages regarding the Costing of production job orders:
+Before proceeding, please refer to what is indicated on the following pages regarding Costing of production job orders:

 Document Types